EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

 `symbolset` values are always interpreted as [SYMBOL](/docs/concept/symbol/).
 Parser takes values literally so please beware of accidentally using high cardinality types such as `9092i` or `1.245667`.
-This will result in a significant performance loss due to bulging mapping tables.
+This will result in a significant performance loss due to large mapping tables.

 `symbolset` values are not quoted.
 They are allowed to have special characters, such as ` ` (space), `,` and `\`, which must be escaped.
 Example: